JGLAHE/AMAS_JGLAHE/README.md

 )
 ```
  This generally handles RAxML(-NG) and IQ-TREE2 partition files correctly, with the following caveats:
-- It doesn't recognize filenames after '=', so you can't a partition file that maps to multiple alignments, e.g.
+- It doesn't recognize filenames after '=', so you can't use a partition file that maps to multiple alignments, e.g.
 ```
 #nexus
 begin sets;